josephbeuysmum/Dertisch/README.md

 Filzanzug is lightweight VIPER framework for Swift built using a "write once, read never", or **WORN** dependency injection system, meaning properties are injected once and not publicly accessible thereafter.

 Filzanzug is specifically structured with the goal of **minimising code resuse**, which simultaneously taking advantage of the **Protocol Orientated** nature of Swift.
-It is designed to provide the functionality common to most apps, which specifically (at present) means the following.

 What is a VIPER framework?
 --------------------------